top of page

-I have worked in mental health services in the NHS for the past 30 years and have now started a small private practice in Birmingham.
+I have worked in mental health services in the NHS for more than 30 years and I have a private practice based in Birmingham, UK; but I mostly work online these days.

 I am a full member of the Institute of Group Analysis and am registered with the United Kingdom Council for Psychotherapy as a therapist and approved supervisor.